Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Numerical Experiments

 \begin{testproblem}[Burgers along the latitudes] We choose a flux function of Burgers-type $f=f(u,x)=1/2 u^2 V(x)$ for $x\in \mathbb S^2$ and initial values $u_0(x)= \mathbbmss 1_{\{x_1>0.15\}}(x)$.
 In order to get monotone numerical flux functions we set $\lambda=\frac{1}{2}\|\partial_u f \|_\infty=\pi$ and obtain EOCs of almost $2$, cf. Table \ref{tab:2}. \end{testproblem}

 \begin{testproblem}[Fully two-dimensional problem] In this test problem we consider a flux function $f$ such that the corresponding initial value problem is not equivalent to a family of one-dimensional problems.
 Note that the flux functions from the previous test problems have been of one-dimensional nature.
-To this end we define $f(x,u)=u V(x) + 1/2u^2 W(x)$ for $x\in\mathbb S^2$ with initial values $u_0(x)= \mathbbmss 1_{\{x_1>0.15\}}(x)$ and observe EOCs of almost $2$, cf. Table \ref{tab:2}. \end{testproblem}
+To this end we define $f(u,x)=u V(x) + 1/2u^2 W(x)$ for $x\in\mathbb S^2$ with initial values $u_0(x)= \mathbbmss 1_{\{x_1>0.15\}}(x)$ and observe EOCs of almost $2$, cf. Table \ref{tab:2}. \end{testproblem}

 \begin{testproblem}[ 2nd order scheme applied to Test Problem \ref{tp:independent}] The\\ motivation of this test problem is to show that in general even higher order schemes, which are based on the flat finite volume schemes, are not able to achieve higher order convergence rates for smooth data.
 To this end, we apply a second order finite volume scheme (which is validated in Test Problem \ref{tp:hofvtpval}) to Test Problem \ref{tp:independent}.
 This scheme is based on the flat finite volume scheme of first order (cf. Subsection \ref{subsec:fv_flat}) with $\lambda=0$ enhanced with a linear reconstruction and a second order Runge-Kutta method for time evolution.
 In Table \ref{tab:3} we observe EOCs of almost $1$.
-Indeed, the application of a second order finite volume scheme to Test Problem \ref{tp:independent} gives exactly the same convergence rates as a first order scheme since the linear reconstruction on each cell does not affect the numerical flux functions as $f$ is independent of $u$.
+Indeed, the application of a second order finite volume scheme to Test Problem \ref{tp:independent} gives almost exactly the same convergence rates as a first order scheme since the linear reconstruction on each cell does not affect the numerical flux functions as $f$ is independent of $u$.
+Note that both schemes are not identical, e.g. the time integrations are different, explaining the slight deviation of the EOCs.
 We like to point out that we do not have to compute the curved approximate solution as it coincides with the (constant) exact solution. \end{testproblem}

 \begin{testproblem}[Validation of the 2nd order scheme] This test problem serves as validation of the second order finite volume scheme.
 We consider smooth initial values